TheFabione/AxeOS-Fleet-Manager/README.md

 4. Click **Load unpacked** and select the unzipped folder.
 5. Click the extension icon, open the dashboard, and follow the setup wizard.

-> Requires devices running AxeOS firmware reachable on your local network.
+> Requires devices running AxeOS / ESP-Miner firmware reachable on your local network.

 ---